hermanwongkm/AlgoPratice/readme.md

 1. Need to share between components and not localized to a single component.
 2. Deals with business logic shared with other parts of the applications.

+What should i put inside?

+Simply ask these questions: Is this state important to the rest of the application?
+Will other parts of the application behave differently based on that state?
+In many minor cases, that will not be the case.
+Take a drop down menu: The fact that it's open or closed probably won't have an effect on other parts of the app.
+So, wiring it up to your store is probably overkill.
+It's certainly a valid option, but doesn't really net you any benefits.
+You're better off using this.state and calling it a day.

 ## Deployment

 *Continuous integration*